What fridge style fits you best? Read this before you buy

 A refrigerator with a bottom freezer puts the items you use most at eye level.

-Bottom-freezers put a predictable 180° spin on the top-freezer formula by keeping the freezer compartment on the ground, almost exclusively as a drawer.
-This design is good for anyone who's had one too many frozen chicken cutlets slide out of an overstuffed freezer and directly onto their toes.
+Bottom-freezer refrigerators put a predictable 180° spin on the top-freezer formula by putting the freezer compartment at ground-level, almost exclusively as a drawer.
+This design is especially great for anyone who's had one too many frozen chicken cutlets slide out of an overstuffed freezer and directly onto their toes.

 If you like this style, try the GE GDE25EYKFS and Hisense HRB171N6ASE.